 A few babies are born without any lactase enzymes at all, and lactose-free formulas may be an option in such cases.
 Lactose intolerance does not cause vomiting in babies.
 This may be symptomatic of an allergy to cows’ milk protein and should be assessed by a doctor.

 Various methods may be used to diagnose lactose intolerance, including:

 - Hydrogen breath test – this tests the amount of hydrogen that is breathed out.
 When lactose is fermented by bacteria in the bowel, instead of being converted by lactase, more hydrogen is produced.

 - Elimination diet – this involves removing foods that contain lactose to see if the symptoms improve.
 If the symptoms reappear once the foods are reintroduced, then lactose intolerance is most likely the cause.

-Most people with lactose intolerance can handle small amounts of lactose, such as a glass of milk.
-However, the following tips may help:
+Most people with lactose intolerance can handle small amounts of lactose, such as a glass of milk, which contains 8-10 grams of lactose.

 - Drink full-fat milk because the fats slow the journey of the milk through the intestines and allow the lactase enzymes more time to break down the sugars.

 - Avoid low-fat or non-fat milks – they travel quickly through the gut and tend to cause symptoms in lactose intolerant people.
 Also, many low-fat milk products may contain skim milk powder, which provides a higher dose of lactose.

 - Eat foods that contain lactose in combination with other foods or spread them out over the day, rather than eating a large amount at once.